 Our Mandate & History

-Operating since before our 1991 we’ve introduced our puppets to thousands though performances to workshops .
+Our Mandate & History: Operating since before 1991 we’ve introduced our puppets to thousands though performances to workshops .
 From performances championing the environment to workshops supporting mental health, from Melbourne, Australia to Łı́ı́dlı̨ı̨ Kų́ę́, North West Territories, from community centre basements to art centre stages to USA fairgrounds, we’ve introduced our puppets to thousands of people.
 The relationships are reciprocal, from thousands of audiences we’ve learned, wondered, queried, cried, laughed and exchanged humanity via an amazing inanimate object.

 Adopting a phrase that was used in our puppetry based, therapeutic activity workshops, we promote awareness and advocacy for mental health and wellness in all our programming.